edenaii/Edenaii/CODE_OUTPUT.md

 **This file consists of the entire unaltered output for reference.**

-Given the user's request, I will add a `README.md` file with detailed setup instructions and automate the build process using Gradle tasks.
-I will preserve the existing code structure and ensure everything runs smoothly.
-Here is the fully functioning code with the requested changes:
+Got it.
+I'll focus on the user's request to integrate **Hilt** for dependency injection and **Kotlin Coroutines Flow** for managing asynchronous data streams.
+I'll ensure the existing structure is preserved and the changes are minimal yet effective.
+Here's the fully functioning code with all the necessary files and configurations.

 ---

-### **Updated Project Structure**
+### **Updated File Structure**

 ```
 AppName/